Kamron Habibullah

-Kamron Habibullah (کامرون حبیب الله, Kamron Habibulloh; born October 23, 2003) is a professional soccer who plays as a forward for Superettan club Sandvikens IF.
+Kamron Habibullah (کامرون حبیب الله, Kamron Habibulloh; born October 23, 2003) is a professional soccer who plays as a forward for Canadian Premier League club Atlético Ottawa.
 Born in Uzbekistan, he has represented Canada at youth level.

 Early life

 Habibullah was born in Tashkent, Uzbekistan to Afghan Uzbek parents and emigrated to British Columbia, Canada with his family at the age of two.
 He played youth soccer at age seven with South Burnaby Metro SC, and later played with Burnaby Selects, and Mountain United FC.
 He joined the Whitecaps academy system in 2016 at the age of 12.
 He went on to score 21 goals in 58 appearances from U-16 to U-19, netting four goals at the 2019 Generation Adidas Cup and scoring the winning goal against Real Madrid Academy.

 Club career

 Vancouver Whitecaps

 After spending the duration of the preseason with the first team, it was announced on April 23, 2021, that Vancouver Whitecaps FC would be signing Habibullah to a multi-year MLS homegrown contract.
 He made his first team debut the following week, replacing Caio Alexandre in the 88th minute of a 1–0 loss to the Colorado Rapids.
 In March 2022, Habibullah went on loan with Canadian Premier League side Pacific FC.
 He made his debut in Pacific's season-opener against Forge FC on April 10.
 After the 2023 season, Habibullah's contract option for the 2024 season would be declined by the Whitecaps, ending his time with the club.